shaynaeim/shaynaeim/README.md

 # Hi there, I'm Shayesteh (Shay) Naeim! 👋

-I'm a **Software Engineer** and **Mathematician (PhD)** passionate about applying advanced mathematics and engineering to solve real-world, data-driven problems.
-I love exploring the intersection of **mathematical modeling**, **machine learning**, and **software engineering** — bringing abstract theory into practical, scalable solutions.
+I'm a **Software Engineer** and **Mathematician (PhD)**  passionate about transforming complex, data-driven challenges into intelligent, elegant solutions.
+With over **3 years of software development experience** and **5+ years of experience in data-driven research and Artificial Intelligence**, I bring together strong mathematical reasoning and modern engineering practices to build scalable, explainable, and high-impact AI systems.

 ---

 ## 🧩 About Me
-- 🎓 PhD in Mathematics from the **University of Ottawa**, with research focused on **Applied Category Theory** and its application in **Artificial Intelligence**.
-- 💻 Over **three years of software development experience** building web and mobile applications for clients in the finance and tech sectors.
+- Over **Three years of software development experience** and  building web and mobile applications for clients in the finance and tech sectors.
-- 🔍 Experienced in Python, JavaScript/TypeScript, React, and more.
+- Over **five years of experience tackling data-driven and AI-focused problems** as a researcher and academic, bridging mathematics, logic, and machine learning.
-- 🧠 Enjoy blending **rigorous mathematical research** with **hands-on engineering** to design intelligent systems.
+- Enjoy blending **rigorous mathematical research** with **hands-on engineering** to design intelligent systems.
+- Passionate about **LLMs**, **mathematical modeling**, and **scientific computing**, with a focus on building intelligent, interpretable systems.
+- I love blending **rigorous theoretical insight** with **hands-on engineering** to create impactful, data-centric technologies.

 ---